ee2k/no-trace-message/progress_track.md

 ## To-do list

+- add user number and expiry time setting to chatroom

+- add phone call functionality (1v1)

 - When a user joins a chatroom, use a system message to list all existing members

-- add a small explanation line after chatroom and burn after reading message in main page, including chatroom expiry texts

-- add phone call functionality (1v1)

 - fix mobile chrome display problem